nekelly/nekelly.github.io/pages/books.md

 - Introduction to St. Thomas Aquinas, Duffy

 ##### Science
+- The Creator And The Cosmos, Hugh Ross
 - The Trouble with Physics, Lee Smolin
 - Science: A History, John Gribbin
 - The Fabric Of The Cosmos, Brian Greene